akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

 In this exercise, You'll be accessing the Ubuntu virtual machine deployed earlier through SSH.
 We'll be using **Cloud Shell** for this.

-1.Let us list down the VMs running in your lab environment using **Cloud Shell**
+1.Let us list down the VMs running in your lab environment using **Cloud Shell**.

        az vm list -o table

    ![](images/linux4.png)

 2.Now, Let's find out the Public IP of your recently created Virtual Machine.
-Execute Following command in **Cloud Shell**, Please ensure to replace the resource group name **linux-empty-UNIQUEID** and **<VM Name>** with your lab environment values, you can review those from last step.
+Execute Following command in **Cloud Shell**, Please ensure to replace the resource group name **linux-empty-XXXX** and **<VM Name>** with your lab environment values, you can review those from last step.

        az vm show -d -g linux-empty-XXXX -n <VM name>  --query publicIps -o tsv